dhanvantichelani22/Todo-List_Task/README.md

 # This is QuadB Tech Task  --> Creating a task for a fresher candidate aspiring to join as a ReactJS Developer involves designing challenges that test their understanding of foundational web technologies (HTML, CSS, JavaScript) and essential React concepts.
-Given your requirements, here's a structured task that can help evaluate the candidate's skills effectively:
+Given your requirements, here's a structured task that can help evaluate the candidate's skills effectively.

 Task Title: Build a Simple React To-Do Application